-Northumberland Scouts took pre-orders for Sponge and Christmas puddings to raise funds for their trip - Personalised award winning Christmas and Sponge puddings - Tried and tested profitable Christmas fundraising - Great for expeditions, new kit or group funds - Scouts can design their own label and upload it - No minimum order quantity - Delicious puddings with a long shelf life Download your fundraising info pack and order some samples today! www.ultimateplumpudding.co.uk/scouts Artisan company making for Fortnums and Harvey Nicks.
-The Ultimate Food Company (Kendal) Ltd 10 Beezon Estate, Kendal, Cumbria, LA9 6BW Catch us on Facebook and Twitter ... f 01539 733329
+Northumberland Scouts took pre-orders for Sponge and Christmas puddings to raise funds for their trip Personalised award winning Christmas and Sponge puddings TRIPLE CHOCOLATE PUDDING A Lawarious Archan pudding with real delgian chocolate, brandy and ceime de cacoo.
+Serve with lashings of cream. - Tried and tested profitable Christmas fundraising - Great for expeditions, new kit or group funds - Scouts can design their own label and upload it - No minimum order quantity - Delicious puddings with a long shelf life Download your fundraising info pack and order some samples today! www.ultimateplumpudding.co.uk/scouts Artisan company making for Fortnums and Harvey Nicks.
+The Ultimate Food Company (Kendal) Ltd 10 Beezon Estate, Kendal, Cumbria, LA9 6BW Catch us on Facebook and Twitter ... 🚹 💟 01539 733329

-Visit the Arboretum at night and experience our beautiful landscape like never before Join us for an evening of exploration which includes a hands-on Poppy Activity, introducing the concept of Remembrance, and a tour around the Arboretum after hours to discover the symbolism and stories behind some of our most popular memorials.
+Twilight Arboretum Torch-lit Tours Visit the Arboretum at night and experience our beautiful landscape like never before Join us for an evening of exploration which includes a hands-on Poppy Activity, introducing the concept of Remembrance, and a tour around the Arboretum after hours to discover the symbolism and stories behind some of our most popular memorials.
 You might even spot some of the diverse wildlife en route!
-Where our Nation remembers Wrap up warm and bring a torch to learn, discover and explore.
+Wrap up warm and bring a torch to learn, discover and explore.